-The UK needs new low-carbon electricity generation to meet the commitment to reduce net greenhouse gas emissions to zero by 2050.
+The UK needs new low-carbon electricity generation to meet our commitment to reduce net greenhouse gas emissions to zero by 2050.

 As an interim target, the government is aiming to decarbonise electricity generation by 2035.
-As transport and heating are also decarbonised, total electricity demand is expected to double by 2050 – which means that the UK will potentially need to quadruple its low-carbon generation in less than three decades.
+As transport and heating also need to be decarbonised by moving from fossil fuels to electric power, total electricity demand is expected to double by 2050 – which means that the UK will potentially need to quadruple its low-carbon generation in less than three decades.

 An array of independent analysis and modelling studies have concluded that net zero needs nuclear to provide reliable baseload power which can balance the variability of wind and other renewables, and reduce the total costs of decarbonising the energy mix.

-The government aims to progress at least one nuclear new build project – most likely EDF’s Sizewell C – to final investment decision by the end of this Parliament in 2024, and two in the next Parliament.
+The government aims to progress EDF’s Sizewell C to final investment decision by the end of this Parliament in 2024, with another two new build projects in the next Parliament.
 Subject to technology readiness, the 2024–29 phase may include a small modular reactor (SMR) project.

-The UK currently has six operational nuclear power plants, owned by EDF, with a total capacity of 6.9GWe – but all are now reaching the end of their operational lives.
+The UK currently has five operational nuclear power plants, owned by EDF, with a total capacity of 5.9GWe – but all are now reaching the end of their operational lives.

-In recent years, the UK nuclear fleet has generated around a fifth of the UK’s electricity, or around 65 terawatt-hours (TWh) a year, from eight sites.
-Seven of these sites are based around advanced gas-cooled reactors (AGRs) built over the 1960s–80s, all of which are scheduled to be retired by 2030.
+In recent years, the UK nuclear fleet has generated around a fifth of the UK’s electricity – around 65 terawatt-hours (TWh) a year – from eight reactors.
+Seven of these are advanced gas-cooled reactors (AGRs) built over the 1960s–80s, all of which are scheduled to retire this decade.

-Two AGRs – Dungeness B and Hunterston B – have already ceased generation and are being defuelled.
-Another, Hinkley Point B, is set to cease operations in summer 2022.
+Three AGRs – Dungeness B, Hunterston B and Hinkley Point B – have already ceased generation.
+Hartlepool and Heysham 1 are due to cease production in 2024, and Heysham 2 and Torness in 2028.
 Decommissioning of the AGR fleet will be managed by Magnox.

 For the latest information, see EDF’s page on its UK nuclear power stations.

-Four gigawatt-scale reactor designs have been formally approved for UK new build:
+Four gigawatt-scale reactor designs have been formally approved for new build in the UK: